The systole of random hyperbolic 3-manifolds: The systole for

 which tends to 0 as $n \rightarrow \infty$.

 \end{proof}

 \begin{lemma} \end{lemma}

-\begin{proof} Note that for a short geodesic to be homotopically trivial after the compactification, it needs to go around at least two small cusps in $Y_n$.
-Indeed, there might exist geodesics -for instance corresponding to words of the form $w=S^k\theta$- that go around one cusp.
-However, if they were to be homotopic to a point in $M_n$, that would imply that, pre-compactification, they are homotopic to the cusp.
-But they are hyperbolic elements, so this cannot happen.
-On the other hand, both the cusps and the distance between them have to be of length $<C\log(\log(n))$, since the geodesic is so.
+\begin{proof} Note that for a short closed geodesic to be homotopically trivial after the compactification, it needs to go around at least one cusp in $Y_n$.
+Since the geodesic is of length $<C\log(\log(n))$, this needs to be a small cusp.

-If we look at the paths that these potentially homotopically trivial geodesics do in the dual graph of $Y_n$, we see that they are concatenations of cycles, such as Figure \ref{concat}.
+Now, if we look at the paths in the dual graph of $Y_n$ that this closed geodesic and the horocycle corresponding to the cusp do, we see that they are incident.
+This would imply, then, that $G_{Y_n}$ is $l$-tangled, for $l\leq\frac{1}{8}\log_3(n)$.
+However, again by \cite[Lemma 9]{Tangle-free}, we get that: